bayesn/bayesn/README.md

 ## Citing the code/model
-If you utilise the BayeSN model in any way, please cite Mandel+2022 (MNRAS 510, 3, 3939-3966), and if you make use of this code please cite Grayling+2024 (to be submitted).
+If you utilise the BayeSN model in any way, please cite Mandel+2022 (MNRAS 510, 3, 3939-3966), and if you make use of this code please cite Grayling+2024 (submitted to MNRAS).
 In addition, if you use any of the pre-trained models included within BayeSN please cite the corresponding papers which present those models:

 - M20 model: Mandel et al. 2022 (MNRAS 510, 3, 3939-3966)